About St Jude's

 The motto: "Growth in Truth and Love" is a realistic goal for all at St Jude's to strive towards - growth in truth, the epitome of all learning and growth in love as the ultimate Christian ideal.

 The Sisters of the Holy Family of Nazareth continued to teach and run the school together with dedicated lay staff until 1992 when Sister Jude retired.
-Since then the lay staff have continued the fine tradition of providing quality Catholic Education in Weston Creek under Principal Mrs Maria Wilkie, Mr Chris Bradley, Mrs Lesley Gray, Mr Mick Lowe (2003 -2009) and our current Principal Mr Cameron Reed.
+Since then the lay staff have continued the fine tradition of providing quality Catholic Education in Weston Creek under Principal Mrs Maria Wilkie, Mr Chris Bradley, Mrs Lesley Gray, Mr Mick Lowe (2003 -2009), Mr Peter Galvin (2010 - 2020) and our current Principal Mr Cameron Reed (2021 to present).

 Growth